ibm-cloud-docs/apps/create-deploy-cli.md

     If you set a passphrase for your SSH key, you are required to enter this code.
     {: note}
-7. Follow the remaining prompts to select a region for your toolchain, enter a name for the DevOps toolchain name, and enter a name for the host name.
+7. Follow the remaining prompts to select a region for your toolchain, enter a name for the DevOps toolchain, and enter a host name.

 Creating the app and toolchain takes a few seconds to complete.